stimpy77/Qaud/README.md

 Qaud
 ====

-Interface for: Query, Add, Update, Delete.
+Interface and implementations for: Query, Add, Update, Delete.
 It's ICrud, basically.
 (Qaud is not a word.
 Don't fix it.)

 The interface itself is IDataStore: